bitcoin-api/bitcoin-api-full-stack/README.md

 #### Deploy API Demo Video

 Here is an example video of a live production API deployment.
-The website contents for [bitcoin-api.io](https://bitcoin-api.io) are retrieved using an [AWS Lambda](https://aws.amazon.com/lambda) function:
+Updated website contents are retrieved using a newly deployed [AWS Lambda](https://aws.amazon.com/lambda) function:

 <a href="https://www.youtube.com/watch?v=8FCWWAyXB8A">
     <img